pi-hole/docs/docs/guides/tor/setup.md

 That should give you the Pi-hole IPv4 and/or IPv6 address as Answer and show up as "Pi-holed" in the WebGUI Query Log (assuming you have the default blocklist, otherwise replace `api.mixpanel.com` with any domain on your blocklist).

-If any of the queries doesn't show up in the Query Log you should make sure to configure your Pi-hole/network setup properly ([this thread might help](https://www.reddit.com/r/pihole/comments/7e0jg9/dns_over_tor/dq4kkvg/)).
+If any of the queries don't show up in the Query Log you should make sure to configure your Pi-hole/network setup properly ([this thread might help](https://www.reddit.com/r/pihole/comments/7e0jg9/dns_over_tor/dq4kkvg/)).